truelyyours/RTFD/OWASP Top 10 Cyber Range/8 - Security+ - AAA.md

 `exit
 `kpcli

-Which of the folowing best describes the function of the _master password_ in a password vault like KeePass?
+Which of the folowing best describes the function of the _master password_ in a password vault like KeePass? **It is the only password a user needs to remeber to unlock the entire password database**
+# Kpcli

+To list the existing directories, type the following command:
+`ls

+Since SSH is a protocol on its own, create another directory as shown below:
+`mkdir ssh
+`cd ssh

+To move onto the next step lets create a new entry with the following command:
+`new
+### New SSH entry

+To add a new entry in the ssh directory, type new.
+Then fill in the information required.
+To follow with the challenge, type the same commands as listed below:
+`ssh_passphrase
+`admin
+`secret
+`secret

+root@192.168.1.100

+---

+How many directories are listed in kpcli?